 Time at club: 2010, 2011-2015, 2017-

-Powerful forward Tom Pope first joined his boyhood club on loan from Rotherham United.
-He scored his first goals in a televised win over Bradford City and subsequently joined the Valiants on a permanent basis in the summer of 2011.
+Powerful forward Tom Pope first joined the club he supports on loan from Rotherham United.
+He scored his first goals in a televised win over Bradford City.
+Pope subsequently joined the Valiants on a permanent basis in the summer of 2011.

-In 2014-15 he struggled with injuries but still managed to finish as top-scorer with 12 goals.
-However, in the summer Vale could only afford to offer him a reduced contract and he instead opted to move to rivals Bury ending a four and a half year stay at the club.
+Pope struggled with injuries during the 2014-15 season but still managed to finish as top-scorer with 12 goals.
+However, in the summer the Valiants could only afford to offer him a reduced contract and he instead opted to move to rivals Bury ending a four and a half year stay at the club.